peter-james-allen/h-appy-client/README.md

 ## Description

-An IOS app based around the idea of a [dopamine menu](https://www.youtube.com/watch?v=-6WCkTwW6xg).
+An IOS/Android app based around the idea of a [dopamine menu](https://www.youtube.com/watch?v=-6WCkTwW6xg).

 When you're bored, it can be difficult to choose an activity to relieve that boredom, in the same way that it can be difficult to make good food decisions when you're already hungry.
 Often, we end up doing things that just don't make us feel any better - like spending all day on social media, or eating unhealthy food.